Shredded plastic packaging

 The best recycling technology is compatible with existing systems.
 That’s why we work with material recovery facilities to source and study real, post-consumer plastic waste after industrial sorting.
-To avoid the contaminated run-off made by washing dirty plastics, our chemical process uses a liquid catalyst that doesn’t require plastics to be clean.
 We also shred plastics to increase the surface area available to the reaction.

 TREATING THE MOST COMMON PLASTIC PACKAGING

 We’ve completed proofs of concept using plastic films (mainly LDPE and HDPE), rigid plastics (PP, PET, PS, and PE), and foam plastics (mainly PS).
 Of these varieties, our process is most developed for treating plastic films and is at technology readiness level 6.
 In the next year, we plan to experiment with compost-treated plastics and small format plastic residuals.

 A selective oxidation Reaction driven by cheap, industrial catalysts

 To break plastic polymer chains, we must cleave stable carbon-carbon bonds.
 The options are to use high temperature and pressure or to use catalysts.
 Through hundreds of experiments, we’ve identified a catalyst that cuts open polymer chains to trigger a smart chain reaction—at merely atmospheric pressure and a temperature that a water boiler can handle.
 Once the polymer is broken into pieces with fewer than 10 carbon atoms, oxygen from the air adds to the chain and forms valuable organic acid species that can be harvested, purified, and used to make products we love.

 A SIMPLE system to reach maximum reaction efficiency

 A good chemical system should meet several criteria: